keikai/doc/dev-ref/Export_to_PDF.md

 # Export Server Setup

-`Since 3.7.0`

-Since 3.7.0, the default chart engine has become ZK Charts.
+The default chart engine is ZK Charts.
 With this engine, exporting spreadsheets that include charts to PDF needs extra export server chart data rendering at the server side.
 The easiest way is to adopt Highcharts official solution which is based on PhantomJS, a headless Webkit browser.